Complicated Creep where Three Plates Meet

 - California Integrated Seismic Network Earthquake Early Warning Project

-More research from the Berkeley Seismo Lab
+Research Groups at the Berkeley Seismo Lab

 The Global Seismology Research Group at UC Berkeley is a part of the Department of Earth and Planetary Science and our research focuses on structure and dynamics of the deep earth, from the crust to the inner core.
 We tackle theoretical wave propagation problems in complex 3D media, including forward modeling and tomographic inversion for elastic as well as anelastic structure.
 In order to better understand the chemical and thermal state of the mantle and the processes operating therein, we seek to apply the latest findings of the mineral physics community within the context of our seismic probing.
 We also study earthquake source mechanisms and scaling laws, as well as global seismic moment release and its relation to plate tectonics.
 One of our recent research directions concerns the Earth's "hum" and the insights it brings to ocean/atmosphere/solid earth interactions.